If you are a Registered Member, or are eligible for Registered

 whom at least 1 is a Fellow of the CIEHF, and at least 1 works outside my organisation.
 (If I’m not from the UK, I can

 provide 3 referees who are of an equivalent standing in my own

 - I can provide (or have recently provided) an up-to-date Continuous Professional Development (CPD) record as part of my application.

 - I will abide by your code of professional conduct.

 A checklist of Professional Competencies has been developed by CIEHF as a guide to expected competencies for qualification as an ergonomist and human factors specialist.
 It is used in conjunction with a proficiency scale to show progress in breadth and depth of skills and expertise.
 See the guidance for this checklist.

 The checklist forms part of the application for Fellowship to help demonstrate breadth (through the number) and depth (through levels of proficiency) of claimed competencies.
 If you are planning to upgrade to Fellowship, it might help you to complete the checklist as soon as you can.
 This will allow you to see any areas where you might need to fill any gaps.
 Use the checklist as a framework to identify your experience and highlight any pieces of supporting evidence you are providing with your application.

 If you are not already a Registered Member of the CIEHF, your application must show evidence of your professional experience.
-You must provide at least one piece of evidence for each area of competency on the Professional Competency Checklist.
-You can still do this if you are already a Registered Member (or equivalent in another IEA-federated society), if you wish to highlight particular pieces of work that support your application.
+You must provide at least one piece of evidence for each of the 5 areas of competency on the Professional Competency Checklist.

 Your professional responsibility